Best Small Business Cargo Vans - Size, Gas Mileage, & More

 3. RAM ProMaster

 The ProMaster has the best turning radius of any model and a wide selection of configuration options.
-It also has a low load floor thanks to its front wheel drive.
+It also has a low load floor thanks to its front-wheel drive.
 You can choose from two roof heights and three wheelbase lengths.
 It has huge side mirrors, but not everyone is a fan of its European design.

-4. Chevrolet Express/GMC Savana
+4. Chevrolet Express and GMC Savana

 Compact Vans

-Smaller vans are perfect for smaller companies and there are various factors to consider before choosing your preferred model.
+Smaller vans are perfect for smaller companies, and there are various factors to consider before choosing your preferred model:

 1. Mercedes-Benz Metris

-3. Ford Transit Connect
+2.Ford Transit Connect

 Ford's Transit Connect is the top-selling compact van in America.
 It has front-wheel drive and excellent fuel economy but lacks the maximum payload of other small commercial vans.

-The Top Three Vans to Consider
+The Top Vans to Consider

-You'll need to account for costs, what you're going to be using the van for and what features you want or need.
-Considering all these factors, here are three vans chosen from both categories you can always count on.
+You'll need to account for costs, what you're going to be using the van for, and what features you want or need.
+Considering all these factors, here are three vans chosen from both categories you can always count on:

 1. Mercedes-Benz Sprinter